Zeynepbkn/Emotion_Recognition_Transfer_Learning/README.md

 ## Public Sharing

-With app.py, you can share the link through Hugging Face Spaces.
+With `app.py`, you can share the link through Hugging Face Spaces.
 So that everyone can see this web app on their computers.
+In order to deploy the model through Hugging Face Spaces, you should use `READMEFORHUGGINGFACE.md`, `requirementsforHuggingFace.txt`, and the `emotion_resnet34.safetensors` that would be created when you run the `create_model.py`.

 ## License